CookiePLMonster/CookiePLMonster.github.io/_posts/2026-07-31-silentpatch-2026-update.md

 ### The thrill of the police chases is just not there

-Remember those nice little "tutorials" GTA III has when picking up the *i* pickups in front of the Portland hospital or the police station?
+Remember those nice little "tutorials" GTA III has when picking up the <i class="fa-solid fa-circle-info"></i> pickups in front of the Portland hospital or the police station?
 They teach the player how the wanted level works and what happens when Claude dies and respawns at the hospital.
 The "Busted" tutorial has a short cutscene showing two police cars chasing a Diablo Stallion, but this "chase" is a bit anemic: the police cars just follow the escapee, and their sirens are off.
 {% include figures/video.html link="/assets/img/posts/sp-2026-update/10_gta3_7q7iaIixm1.webm" attributes="controls" %}